 I don’t like to review the first issue of a comic series, especially if the story’s not self contained.
 It feels too much like reviewing the first chapter of a book, the first half hour of a film or the first episode of a serialized tv show.
 I’m never sure if any problems I have with the story or the execution will be resolved or disappear as the story progresses.
 Sometimes creators just need space and time to figure things out.
 I’ve read any number of disappointing comic series with transcendent first issues and amazing series that had a slow start.
 So why not wait?
 Because the analogy between comics and other art forms has a limit.
 The industry and culture of comics are fundamentally different from television, books and film.
 Movies and books are (mostly) produced and sold as singular objects.
 We might consume them piecemeal, but the only thing wasted by a ‘wait and see’ approach to the story is time.
 Although television episodes and comic book issues can be appreciated as discrete works of pop art or as components of a larger story, most people still buy TV shows via a subscription to a network or streaming service.
 Comics are different.
 While subscription services, stand alone graphic novels, story collections and free/ad-supported webcomics are growing in prominence, there are still an awful lot of comics produced and sold in the individual issue format at three to five dollars a pop.
 It’s hard to wait for things to improve if it’s costing you money.
 Readers can wait until an arc is completed, but the ‘Wednesday Warrior’ culture that has developed around the Direct Market also exerts social pressure on readers to read and discuss comics as individual issues.
 It’s hard to be patient and wait for a book to get better.

 The first issue of J.G.
 Jones and Mark Waid’s Strange Fruit is the first chapter of a four part limited series.
 Although it feels more like the first chapter of a book than most comic series because of the short length of the series, the issue has already sparked some important conversations about cultural/racial representation in a corner of the comics industry historically dominated by white men.
 In Strange Fruit, the duo use the classic superhero origin story structure to explore race relations in early 20th century America.
 An alien ship crashes in a small American town.
 The ship contains an extraterrestrial who would be mistaken for a human being, if not for his amazing abilities.
 You know the story.
 Except that this time, it’s not a Kansas that’s eternally 29 years in the past, it’s Mississippi in the 1920’s.
 And the alien doesn’t look like a white baby, but a black man.
-It’s a idea that evokes M.D.
+It’s a idea reminiscent of M.D.
 Bright and Dwyane McDuffie’s Icon, but where Bright and McDuffie were interested in using the premise to explore ideological diversity and inter-generational tensions in the African American community, Waid and Jones are focused on how a Superman like hero would’ve disrupted the status quo in the Jim Crow South.

 Strange Fruit arrives in the wake of the Black Lives Matter movement and the #YesAllWomen response to the mass shooting at UC Santa Barbara last May, and as American civil rights movements emphasized the need to prioritize the voices of people who’ve experienced harassment or discrimination in discussions about social/economic justice.
 We were reminded that it’s important to allow individuals from oppressed groups to speak for themselves without any filters or interlocutors from more powerful groups.
 In this environment, it’s easy to understand why the cultural/ethnic background and identity of those who tell stories about oppressed groups has become a more meaningful part of the critical discussion.
 If we’re going to talk about Strange Fruit, we shouldn’t forget that both of its creators are white men or ignore the long legacy of stories about the struggle and experience of African Americans told by and filtered through the experience of white men.
 This is particularly meaningful when one considers that this story is in a genre that has rarely included stories by or about African Americans.

-Strange Fruit is not published by Marvel or DC, but the choices that the two publishers are making (and have made over the last twenty years) fuels some of the concerns around representation.
+Strange Fruit is not published by Marvel or DC, but the choices that the two publishers are making (and have made over the last twenty years) fuel some of the concerns around representation.
 African Americans have historically been underrepresented in the American comics industry, particularly if one focuses on the superhero publishers.
-Although Marvel and DC have employed a handful of African American creators over the last quarter century, neither has identified workplace diversity as an area of development.
+Although Marvel and DC have employed a handful of African American male creators over the last quarter century, neither has identified workplace diversity as an area of development.
 The publishers have opted for an ad hoc approach to recruitment that has done little to expand the talent pool.
 The absence of a diverse talent pipeline has resulted in a sector of the industry with few prominent creators of color.
 Although the number of successful comics publishers has proliferated over the last year, Marvel and DC are still the traditional entry points for people who want to work on superhero/adventure comics in America, so if African American creators aren’t recruited by Marvel and DC, the numbers at Image, Dark Horse, Boom and IDW suffer.
 Waid and Jones working on this book is a reminder that there aren’t enough African American creators working in the industry and even fewer who have the cachet to work on a project like Strange Fruit.

 I don’t think that this disqualifies Waid and Jones from telling a story set in the Jim Crow South.
 They could have dealt with the representation issues by collaborating with an African American creator to ensure that the book reflected the perspectives and experiences of African Americans.
 They could have consulted with some African Americans within their personal or professional networks to get their feedback or engaged in a lot of research about the people and cultural and political dynamics of the era.
 I can appreciate why they might not want to formally partner with another creator on this project – after all, it’s their vision – but anyone who tells stories about other cultures has a greater responsibility than people who tell stories about their own culture.
 If you’re from the outside, you have a responsibility to learn about the way the other culture works, plays and talks.
 You have to know the differences and similarities between the various tribes that constitute a ‘race’ – specificity is crucial.
 If you’re telling a story about African Americans, folk from Alabama are different than those who live in Illinois or Louisiana.
 This is particularly important if your story is about events that are meaningful to people in that culture.
 If you want to tell a story set in postbellum Mississippi, you don’t just need to get the details of the period right, you need to convey an understanding of the people who lived in it.
 They need to feel like more than archetypes.
 The comic doesn’t need to perfectly accurate or read like a sociology text, but it should feel thoughtful.
 We should get the sense that it was informed by your knowledge about the subject.
 It’s possible that Waid and Jones had some behind the scenes consultations or did a ton of background research before putting pen to paper (or fingers to keyboard).
-I just wish that this work (if it happened) isn’t completely visible in the final product.
+I just wish that this work (if it happened) was visible in the final product.

 The problem’s not that Waid and Jones are white men, it’s that their reach exceeds their grasp.
 Put another way, their storytelling choices are too conventional for 2015 and don’t do justice to the book’s subject.
 The first issue shows us the kind of cartoonish racism that was easy to condemn sixty years ago – angry, snarling white men in white hoods calling black folk buck and nigger.
 Many bigots would feel comfortable calling these guys racists.
 There’s a lot of truth to this depiction, but these guys are the low hanging fruit of white supremacy.